Butterfly gardening: Plants

 The types of plants used in a butterfly garden will determine the species of butterflies that will visit the garden.
 Lepidoptera societies and the PLANTS database of the United States Department of Agriculture's (USDA's) Natural Resources Conservation Service provide state and county-level distribution maps of plants that are native to the United States.
 The Plants of the World Online database of the Royal Botanic Gardens, Kew, contains information on the taxonomy, identification, distribution, traits, threat status, and uses of plants worldwide, as well as many images of those plants.
 Published lists of host plants for butterflies and other pollinators can help select the plant species desired in the garden.

 While non-native plants can provide floral resources to a garden, they can also have an overall negative effect on butterflies and other pollinators.
 Therefore, it is often recommended to use native plants.
 It is also important to check invasive species lists to ensure that plants are not invasive in a given locality or region.
 The Invasive Plant Atlas of the United States and similar publications can help provide such information.

-Depending on the zone, some butterfly-attracting plants include: purple cone flower (Echinacea purpurea), buttonbush (Cephalanthus occidentalis), yellow cone flowers, sunflowers, marigolds, poppies, cosmos, salvias, some lilies, asters, coreopsis, daisies, joe pye weed (Eutrochium), verbenas, blue mist shrub (Caryopteris × clandonensis), lantanas, liatris, milkweed (especially for the monarch butterfly, whose caterpillars feed solely on this plant), zinnias, pentas, porterweeds, and others.
+Depending on the hardiness zone, some butterfly-attracting plants include: buttonbush (Cephalanthus occidentalis), blue mist shrub (Caryopteris × clandonensis), purple coneflower (Echinacea purpurea), yellow coneflowers, marigolds, poppies, cosmos, mountain mints (Pycnanthemum), sunflowers (Helianthus), salvias, some lilies, goldenrods (Solidago), asters, Coreopsis, Mexican sunflower (Tithonia rotundifolia), daisies (Bellis), joe pye weed (Eutrochium), verbenas, lantanas, liatris, milkweed (Asclepias) (especially for the monarch butterfly, whose caterpillars feed solely on this plant), zinnias, pentas, porterweeds, and others.
 A USDA conservation planting guide for Maryland recommends that, for optimum wildlife and pollinator habitat in mesic sites, a seed mix containing 30 seeds for each square foot of planting area should have 17.0% Asclepias syriaca (common milkweed) by weight and 6.0% by seed.
 Another such USDA guide for Maryland states that for herbaceous plantings, non-competitive bunch grasses (e.g., broomsedge (Andropogon virginicus), little bluestem (Schizachyrium scoparium), purpletop (Tridens flavus)) may be included in a seed mix for native plants at a low rate — less than 25% of the mix based on pure live seed per square foot (0.9 square meters).